Tag: conversation

 In this particular story, Jesus (the Word) was attacking or questioning the Word.
 Yes, we could say he was questioning the interpretation.
 In fact, that is a great point.
 However, there are Christians today who refute questions like Jesus’ because they challenge the Word.

 This is not a small thing.
-People question the Scriptures (the undertaking of the Word) to this day.
+People question the Scriptures (the human undertaking of the Word) to this day.
 In Jesus’ time, it was actually part of the rabbinical school of thought.
 Not only did they not think it was dishonorable, but the rhetorical questioning and answers were also part of how Jews understood the faith.

 If Jesus felt comfortable questioning himself (yes, this is a stretch, but a fun one), then why do we freeze when the Word is questioned?
 When someone says, “I like Jesus, but…” Let’s agree that we like Jesus, too.
 Then let’s talk about Jesus.
 We establish common ground (we like Jesus).
 Then we can talk about Jesus.